LucianoMalagola/Montecarlo-Stocks/README.md

 # Montecarlo Stocks Price Simulator
 A Python tool for simulating future stock prices or currency exchange values using Monte Carlo methods, with data from Yahoo Finance.

-## DISCLAIMER

-**I am NOT a financial advisor.
+##### DISCLAIMER: **I am NOT a financial advisor.
 This project is for educational purposes only and should NOT be considered financial advice.
 Always do your own research before making investment decisions.**

 ## Functions
 - This tool downloads historical stock price data from Yahoo Finance based on user input for a specific company (e.g. AAPL for Apple) or currency exchange (e.g. USDEUR=X for USD/EUR).